pwhittlesea/pwhittlesea.github.com/content/posts/2025-03-15-new-zealand-9/index.md

 ---
+aliases:
+  - "/holidays/new-zealand-9/"
 title: "I visited New Zealand - Part 9"
 date: 2025-03-15 20:09:00 +0000
-last_modified_at: 2025-04-27T11:49:52+00:00
-categories: holidays
+categories: [holidays]
-tags: new-zealand
+tags : ["new zealand"]
+series: ["New Zealand"]
+series_order: 9

-tagline: &tagline "It's time to return to our lives back in the UK, so we spend one final night in Auckland before heading home"
+summary: "It's time to return to our lives back in the UK, so we spend one final night in Auckland before heading home"
-excerpt: *tagline

-header:
-  overlay_image: /assets/images/new_zealand/9/new_zealand_1486.jpeg
-  og_image: /assets/images/new_zealand/9/new_zealand_1486.jpeg
-  teaser: /assets/images/new_zealand/9/teaser.jpeg

 maps:
   - name: queenstown-to-auckland